HammerMuseum/hammer-channel/docs/specifications/email-signup-171252821.md

 - Return success/failure as JSON with a message.
 - Represent the JSON message on the page.
 - Styling.
+- Add the Mailchimp config variables to provisioning .env file

 ## Documentation required
 - Configuration